Recurrent neural networks: vanishing and exploding gradients are not the end of the story

 Recurrent neural networks \citep[RNNs;][]{rumelhart_sequential_1986, elman_finding_1990} have long been the canonical architecture for modeling temporal data \cite{hochreiter_long_1997, sutskever_sequence_2014}.
 However, they are notoriously difficult to train on long sequences, as error signals flowing backward in time tend to either vanish or explode \cite{hochreiter_untersuchungen_1991, bengio_learning_1994, hochreiter_gradient_2001, pascanu_diculty_2013}.
 Attention mechanisms \cite{bahdanau_neural_2015}, as featured in transformers \cite{vaswani_attention_2017}, address these issues by enabling direct token-to-token communication, considerably simplifying signal propagation across long time intervals.
 Yet, their superior performance comes with increased computational and memory costs, due to their quadratic scaling in the sequence length.
 This limitation has motivated significant research aimed at making transformers more efficient \cite{fournier_practical_2023, katharopoulos_transformers_2020, dao_flashattention_2022, fedus_switch_2022, ma_era_2024}.

-A promising line of research in this direction involves a new type of linear recurrent networks known as state-space models \cite[SSMs;][]{gu_combining_2021, gu_efficiently_2022, gupta_diagonal_2022, smith_simplified_2023, orvieto_resurrecting_2023, gu_mamba_2023, de_griffin_2024}.
-These models trade expressivity for faster training speed, and they have been shown to be particular effective at capturing long-range dependencies.
+A promising line of research in this direction involves a new type of linear recurrent networks known as deep state-space models \cite[SSMs;][]{gu_combining_2021, gu_efficiently_2022, gupta_diagonal_2022, smith_simplified_2023, orvieto_resurrecting_2023, gu_mamba_2023, de_griffin_2024}.
+These models trade expressivity for faster training speed, and they have been shown to be particularly effective at capturing long-range dependencies.
 In this paper, we wonder whether this effectiveness can be solely attributed to their ability to avoid vanishing and exploding gradients.
 The simplicity of such models presents an opportunity for in-depth theoretical analysis.
 We focus on signal propagation within these models.

-After reviewing classical results on recurrent neural networks in Section~\ref{sec:related_work}, we demonstrate that they can suffer an understudied problem: the curse of memory (Section~\ref{sec:curse_memory}).
-As the recurrent network encodes longer memories, the network's activity becomes increasingly sensitive to changes in its parameters, even when its dynamics remains stable.
+After reviewing classical results on recurrent neural networks in Section~\ref{sec:related_work}, we demonstrate that they can suffer from an understudied problem: as the recurrent network encodes longer memories, the network's activity becomes increasingly sensitive to changes in its parameters, even when its dynamics remains stable.
 In Section~\ref{sec:mitigating}, we then show that SSMs, as well as other architectures such as LSTMs, are well equipped to mitigate this issue.
-We conclude our study by analyzing a simple teacher-student task, which already reveals the remarkable complexity underlying the learning of linear recurrent networks (Section~\ref{sec:lsi}).
-Finally, we discuss how our findings extend to more realistic scenarios (Section~\ref{sec:realistic}).
-Overall, our results reveal that vanishing and exploding gradients are not the end of the story and that there exists an additional layer of complexity beyond them.
+We then analyze a simple teacher-student task (Section~\ref{sec:lsi}).
+This task already reveals the remarkable complexity underlying the learning of linear recurrent networks and enables us to verify empirically our theory.
+Finally, we discuss how our findings extend to more realistic scenarios (Section~\ref{sec:realistic}), both in terms of architectures and data.
+Overall, our paper provides theoretical insights into the training of recurrent neural networks, an area where such analysis is rare.
+While vanishing and exploding gradients are well-known challenges, our results demonstrate that this is not the end of the story - there exists an additional layer of complexity beyond them.